JaspreetSingh1805/folder/README.md

 # Translator
-This is my translator project
+This is my translator project.